BillJr99/Ursinus-CS377/_pages/Activities/activity-rds.md

 ```

 In this example, `HashIndex` is a class that represents a hash-based index stored in a binary file.
 The `add` method adds a key-value pair to the index, and the get method retrieves a value by its key.
 The `_hash` method is a helper method that computes a SHA-256 hash of a key.
 The `_load` and `_save` methods are used to load the index from a file and save the index to a file, respectively.

-## Further Reading
-For a more in-depth understanding of Relational Database Systems and their applications, the following scholarly articles and research papers provide valuable insights:

-1. Date, C.J., 2003.
-An introduction to database systems (Vol. 1).
-Pearson Education India.
-2. Codd, E.F., 1970.
-A relational model of data for large shared data banks.
-Communications of the ACM, 13(6), pp.377-387.
-3. Elmasri, R. and Navathe, S.B., 2015.
-Fundamentals of database systems.
-Pearson.

-These resources explore the concepts of RDS, normalization, indexing, query optimization, and advanced topics like distributed databases and NoSQL systems.